vishakha26/Movie-App/README.md

-This is a Project to Display Movie Tiles based on User's Feedback
+Project to Display Movie Information based on User' Rating and popularity.